j-c-fstk-dev/finecoding/README.md

 -   **Full-Fledged Admin Dashboard:**
     -   Secure authentication powered by **Firebase Auth**.
     -   Complete CRUD (Create, Read, Update, Delete) functionality for blog posts.
-    -   A rich text editor that supports Markdown for writing content.
+    -   Complete CRUD functionality for the **Resource Hub**.
+    -   Ability to export newsletter subscribers to CSV.
+-   **Rich Content & Community Features:**
+    -   A **Resource Hub** to share curated tools and links with the community.
+    -   A "wishlist" form for users to suggest new resources.
 -   **User Engagement:**
     -   Interactive "like" button on posts with client-side state persistence.
+    -   Interactive "favorite" button on resources.
-    -   A complete comment section for visitors to share their thoughts.
+    -   A complete comment section for visitors on both blog posts and resources.
-    -   Newsletter subscription form integrated with Firebase and optional Resend notifications.
+    -   Newsletter subscription form integrated with Firebase and optional Beehiiv sync.
 -   **Fully Responsive:** Designed to look and work great on all devices, from mobile phones to desktops.

 ## Built With